Income requirement for family members of a person who has been granted international protection

 - Their parents have died or disappeared.

 Please notice: if you wish to submit your residence permit application on paper, you have to book an appointment at a Finnish mission (embassy or consulate).
+The appointment is booked directly from the mission.
+You should contact the mission to find out how to book an appointment.
 If you are not able to submit your application on paper within three months, for example because there is a long appointment queue, you can still apply for a residence permit without an income requirement.

 However, you have to book the first available appointment and use it to submit your application.
 You can also apply for a residence permit online.